 If you have a scan or test for cancer, such as a colonoscopy you rely on the doctors to read the results properly.
 If the oncology team finds something concerning but forgets to call you back, you have a case of clinical negligence.

-When the hospital does not refer you for further cancer treatment or surgery, you have a medical negligence compensation claim.
+When the hospital does not refer you for further cancer treatment or surgery, you have a clinical negligence compensation claim.

 Other examples of hospital negligence claims